Skip to Content

 Battle Tactics Involving Horses

-Horses were critical to Ancient Roman warfare, with cavalry units forming a significant part of the Roman army.
+Horses were critical to Ancient Roman warfare, and cavalry units formed a significant part of the Roman army.
 Highly organized cavalry units consisted of both auxiliary and citizen cavalry.
-Roman military strategies involving horses included various tactics, such as skirmishing tactics, shock tactics, and combined arms tactics, to achieve success in battle.
+Roman military strategies involving horses included various tactics, such as skirmishing, shock, and combined arms tactics, to achieve success in battle.

 In the Battle of Zama, Roman cavalry, led by Scipio Africanus, played a crucial role in defeating Hannibal’s army.
 The Romans employed a combination of shock and skirmishing tactics, which helped them to gain the upper hand in the battle.